kenspirit/enjoi/README.md

 ### Options

 - `subSchemas` - an (optional) object with keys representing schema ids, and values representing schemas.
+- `extensions` - an array of extensions to pass [joi.extend](https://github.com/hapijs/joi/blob/master/API.md#extendextension).
+- `joiOptions` - Options directly passed to Joi for instance creation.
+If the `noDefaults` is set `true`, `default()` will NOT be called and applied to Joi schema.
 - `refineDescription(schema)` - an (optional) function to call to apply to the JSON schema so that it's possible to return customized description.
 - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
 - `refineSchema(joiSchema, jsonSchema)` - an (optional) function to call to apply to adjust Joi schema base on the original JSON schema.
 Primary use case is handling `nullable` flag in OpenAPI 3.0
-- `extensions` - an array of extensions to pass [joi.extend](https://github.com/hapijs/joi/blob/master/API.md#extendextension).
 - `allowNull` - Default as `false`.
 When `true` and the field has no `enum` setting, `null` value will be allowed.
 - `forbidArrayNull` - Default as `true`.
 When `false` and `allowNull` is true, `null` value will be allowed for array type field.
 - `strictRequired` - Default as `false`.
 When `true`, `null` (and empty string additionally for string type) will NOT be allowed for those `required` field in object.